-The story of salmon in the terrestrial-based freshwater aquatic ecosystems of the north west of the North American continent and the marine ecosystems of the north Pacific ocean is a fascinating and multi-faceted one.
+The story of salmon in the terrestrial-based freshwater aquatic ecosystems of the northwestern North American continent and the marine ecosystems of the north Pacific Ocean is a fascinating and multi-faceted one.
 Humans suffer from a lack of knowledge of many of the facets of the tale.
-One of the aspects which, until recently, has received little attention is that of the long chain of events which starts, at one end with variations in the atmosphere and ends at the other with variability of population sizes of certain kinds of salmon.
-Climate is one factor which effects salmon population sizes either directly or indirectly in both their freshwater and marine phases.
+One aspects that, until recently, has received little attention is the long chain of events that starts at one end with variations in the atmosphere and ends at the other with variability of population sizes of certain kinds of salmon.
+Climate is one factor that affects salmon population sizes either directly or indirectly in both the freshwater and marine phases.

-This paper will review some of the aspects of the effect of climate on salmon.
+This paper reviews some aspects of the effect of climate on salmon.
 These aspects occur on a variety of time scales.
-It will then outline a statistical relationship which appears to exist on an inter-decadal time scale between the population size of coho salmon as indicated by the catch of these fish off the coast of Washington and Oregon and the air temperature in parts of Oregon.
-An attempt to explain this relationship requires an examination of the large scale variability and flow of air currents in the atmosphere of the western part of the Northern hemisphere and the possibly related variation of ocean currents in the north eastern Pacific ocean.
-Suggestions will be made for further research which could provide new insights into these longer term relationships.
+It then outlines a statistical relationship that appears to exist on an inter-decadal time scale between the population size of coho salmon as indicated by the catch of these fish off the coast of Washington and Oregon and the air temperature in parts of Oregon.
+An attempt to explain this relationship requires an examination of the large-scale variability and flow of air currents in the atmosphere of the western part of the Northern Hemisphere and the possibly related variation of ocean currents in the northeastern Pacific Ocean.
+Suggestions are made for further research that could provide new insight into these longer-term relationships.